 A list of motor oil types, also known as grades:

 The oil sits in the bottom of the engine, in the oil pan.
-When the engine is running, it is pumped to the components which need it, and the oil is eventually returned to the bottom of the engine to start the process again.
+When the engine is running, the oil pump pushes oil to the components which need it, and the oil eventually flows to the bottom of the engine to start the process again.